-Like all medications, antipsychotics can cause side effects.
+Like all medications, antipsychotics can cause side-effects.
 Finding the right treatment for a mental health condition is a balancing act—you and your doctor work together to weigh the potential benefits of a medication against the potential side effects.
-Medications affect each person differently, so this usually involves a lot of trial and error.
+Medications affect each person differently, so this often involves some trial and error.

 Common side effects of atypical antipsychotics include: